mjaliz/langland/README.md

     <br/><br/>
     ````
 - # 3.Add the Tailwind directives to your CSS
-- Add the @tailwind directives for each of Tailwind’s layers to your main CSS file.<br/><br/>
+- Add the @tailwind directives for each of Tailwind’s layers to your ./src/index.css file.<br/><br/>
   - ```
     @tailwind base;
     @tailwind components;